 2011 Fire Marshall Course, Air Force Fire Academy, Goodfellow AFB, Texas

-2014 Enterprise Leadership Program, University of North Carolina, Chapel Hill, N.C.
+2014 Enterprise Leadership Program, University of North Carolina, Chapel Hill

-1. January 1989 – October 1992, Staff Civil Engineer and staff Environmental Engineer, 1st Civil Engineering Squadron, Langley AFB, Va.
+1. January 1989–October 1992, Staff Civil Engineer and Staff Environmental Engineer, 1st Civil Engineering Squadron, Langley Air Force Base, Va.

-6. October 2001 – February 2003, Chief Engineering and Construction Flight, 86th Civil Engineer Squadron, Ramstein Air Base, Germany
+6. October 2001–February 2003, Chief Engineering and Construction Flight, 86th Civil Engineer Squadron, Ramstein AB, Germany

-11. November 2012 – March 2014, Chief, Integration Division, Air Force Civil Engineer Center, Joint Base San Antonio-Lackland, Texas
+11. November 2012–March 2014, Chief, Integration Division, Air Force Civil Engineer Center, JB San Antonio-Lackland, Texas

-13. November 2015 – present, Director, Installation Support Directorate, Air Force Installation and Mission Support Center, Joint Base San Antonio-Lackland, Texas
+13. November 2015–December 2020, Director, Installation Support Directorate, Air Force Installation and Mission Support Center, JB San Antonio-Lackland, Texas

 AWARDS AND HONORS